-Se ction-6: Learning Resources Yes No 1.
-The provision of IT and Helpdesk facilities provided by the College have supported my learning 2.
-The library resources (e.g. books, online services and learning spaces) have supported my learning 3.
-The IT and Helpdesk Staff are friendly and helpful 4.
-The library staff is friendly and helpful 5.
-The administrative staff is friendly and helpful Se ection-7: Student Experience and Student Voice: Yes 1 No Se I had plenty of opportunities to interact socially with other students.
-Yes N No Yes N No 1.
-I had plenty of opportunities to interact socially with other students.
-Yes N No
+Sec ction-8: Learning Resources Strongly Agree Agree Neutral Disagree Strongly Disagree 1.
+The provision of IT and Helpdesk facilities provided by the College have supported my learning 2 The IT and Helpdesk staff are friendly and helpful.
+3. The library resources (e.g., books, online services and learning spaces) have supported my learning 4.
+The library staff are friendly and helpful 5.
+The administrative staff are friendly and helpful An y additional comments:

-Any additional comments: